-Car accident injuries can range from devastating multi-car pileups to fender benders with delayed soft tissue injuries.
-Regardless of the type of accident, FindLaw's section on Car Accident Liability contains helpful information and resources you can reference if you or a loved one has been involved in a car accident.
+Car accident personal injuries can range from devastating multi-car pileups with fatalities to fender benders with delayed soft tissue injuries.
+Regardless of the type of accident, FindLaw's section on Car Accidents contains helpful information and resources you can reference if you or a loved one has been involved in a car accident.

 After an Accident

-When a car accident happens, there are things you should do regardless of who was at fault.
-These activities are focused on documenting the incident to ensure you are fairly compensated.
-They will help you avoid engaging in conduct that might create or increase your liability for the incident.
+When a car accident happens, there are certain things you should do regardless of who was at fault.
+One of these things is documenting the accident.
+Documenting the accident can help ensure you are fairly compensated later on.

-FindLaw's pamphlet on first steps after an auto accident can be printed and stored in your car to help ensure that you don't create trouble and unnecessary expenses for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident.
+You can print FindLaw's pamphlet on the first steps after an auto accident.
+Store it in your car to help ensure that you don't create trouble and unnecessary expenses for yourself, miss an opportunity to gather evidence, or undermine your attempts to be compensated for an accident.